 Ivermectin Treatment Option

 The injection treatment can be painful and quite expensive.
 In the past, low-risk dogs diagnosed as Class I could instead be treated long-term with ivermectin-based heartworm preventive products usually in a pill form.
-It won’t kill the adults but will sterilize them so they can’t reproduce, and shortens their lifespan.
+It won’t kill the adults but will sterilize them so they can’t reproduce and shortens their lifespan.
 It kills the immature stages of the parasite.
-These dogs remain heartworm positive over a two-year period, and symptoms can get worse until the adult worms eventually die of old age.
+These dogs remain heartworm positive over two years, and symptoms can get worse until the adult worms eventually die of old age.
 Your veterinarian can best advise you about your dog’s treatment.

 However, the current recommendation stands regarding pre-treating with Ivermectin for two months to kill the microfilariae before treating with melarsomine to kill adult worms.
 This, along with Doxycycline (an antibiotic) and maybe a steroid-type medication, helps reduce the risk of lung damage complications that can be associated with dead worms.
 Your veterinarian will have the latest information for your pet.